grandch/3dEngine/README.md

 Move the camera with the WSAD or ZQSD key.
 Move it up and down with the Q or A key and the E key.
 Rotate it with the mouse.

-Presse Enter to save a .tga screenshot in the directory of the executable.
+Presse Enter to save a .png screenshot in the directory of the executable.

 Presse Escape to quit.

 ### Compatibility

 .obj files only, with no texture coordinate (uv).
 Files with a number of vertex > 1000 can be slow to load (a few seconds).
+Including materials is useless for now.